Training the trainers of the Vancouver Police Department

 When I teach a technique to someone in the law enforcement community I want to make sure the technique suits them.
 I want to make sure they can do it well enough to make it work under stress, on the street.
 The technique is less important than the person doing it.
 If I need to I will adapt the technique to the individual rather than the other way around.

 I am not a police officer and will never make such a claim.
-I have, however, worked with, trained with, and taught many officers.
-This interactive experience, coupled with respect for all those that serve, will continue to help us to save lives.
+I have, however, worked with, trained with, and taught many officers in many countries.
+This interactive experience, coupled with respect for all those that serve, will continue to help us save lives.
 But it must begin with respect.
-It must begin with understanding.
+It must being with understanding.
 May we always be on guard against the temptations of financial gain and false honor.
-Walk humbly but carry a big stick, and know how to use it!
+Walk humbly but carry a big stick, and know how to use it.

 What is life in Israel really like?
 What makes the people of Israel unique?